mincong-h/mincong-h.github.io/_posts/2017-10-04-what-is-git-branch.md

     $ cat .git/refs/heads/master
     56f0a2324c87464be433b0aa34c0faa4c4eb761f

-As you can see, it is a SHA1 value, the hash of the commit I mentionned in the "preparation" section.
+As you can see, it is a SHA1 value, the hash of the commit I mentioned in the "preparation" section.
 Thanks to this commit hash, Git is able to find the type and content of this commit-object: